-- (2) El Paso Energy Partners Company, a wholly-owned indirect subsidiary of El Paso Corporation, is our general partner.
-El Paso Corporation's ownership interest in us, which is held by our general partner and its affiliates, includes the limited partner interest described in footnote (1), a 1.0% general partner interest, and a 1.0% non-managing member interest in substantially all of our subsidiaries.
-In addition, a subsidiary of El Paso Corporation holds \$170 million of our Series B Cumulative Redeemable Preference Units. - (3) Currently under construction in the Prince Field.
-We expect to place the Prince TLP in service in mid-2001. - (4) Overriding royalty interest convertible into a 30% undivided working interest.
+- ----- - (1) El Paso Energy Partners Company, a wholly-owned indirect subsidiary of El Paso Corporation, is our general partner.
+El Paso Corporation's ownership interest in us, which is held by our general partner and its affiliates, includes our 1% general partner interest and an approximate 26% limited partner interest comprised of 8,953,764 common units.
+In addition, a subsidiary of El Paso Corporation holds 170,000 of our Series B Preference Units. - (2) In October 2001, HIOS and the East Breaks natural gas gathering system became wholly-owned assets through our acquisition of the remaining 50% equity interest in Deepwater Holdings that we did not already own. - (3) Through a series of related transactions, we paid approximately \$198.5 million in October 2001 to acquire title to and other interests in the Chaco plant, together with certain related rights and interests, for the next 20 years. - (4) Our overriding royalty interest is convertible into a 30% undivided working interest.
 Production from this field is committed to our Prince TLP. - (5) Overriding royalty interest.